“Ask me Anything” on PLoS Science Wednesday

 July 20, 2017

 Gene drive systems provide a wide array of potential applications, including new strategies for the control of vector-borne diseases.
 However, resistance alleles can also be generated during this process, which may pose a major obstacle to the practical use of such gene drives.
 In our new study published today in PLoS Genetics, we developed two CRISPR/Cas9 gene drive constructs using different promoters and target sites in the model organism Drosophila melanogaster to study the mechanisms and rates by which such resistance alleles are generated.
 We observed that resistance alleles arise at high rates both in the germline and post-fertilization in the embryo.
 Additionally, conversion efficiency and resistance allele formation rates varied substantially among genetically diverse fly lines.
 The design of effective CRISPR gene drives will therefore require new approaches that reduce the formation of resistance alleles, particularly when applied to genetically diverse natural populations.
 This is the first experimental study of our lab and major congratulations go to postdoc Jackson Champer, who spearheaded this work and has been the driving force in setting up our experimental program.
-The paper is also accompanied by a perspective article by Jim Bull and Harmit Malik in the same issue and has already received extensive press coverage, including articles in The Economist, Science News, Gizmodo, and GEN.
+The paper is also accompanied by a perspective article by Jim Bull and Harmit Malik in the same issue and has already received extensive press coverage, including articles by The Economist, Science News, Gizmodo, and GEN. The paper was also chosen as a research highlight by Nature.

 May 26, 2017